asmodeus812/elearning/misc-tech-topic/k8s-deep-dive.md

 grained control a container might require.
 This is needed because there is NO equivalent 'container' spec which can do this, so an intermediate control object like the Pod is needed to do just THAT`

-Labels let you group pods and associate them with other obEcts in powerful ways, annotations let you add experimental features and integrations with 3rd party tools and services, Probes let you test the health and status of Pods, enabling advanced scheduling, updates and more.
+Labels let you group pods and associate them with other objects in powerful ways, annotations let you add experimental features and integrations with 3rd party tools and services, Probes let you test the health and status of Pods, enabling advanced scheduling, updates and more.
 Affinity and anti affinity rules give you control over where Pods run, Termination control lets you to gracefully terminate Pods and the app s they run, Security policies let you enforce